IBM/alexa-skill-watson-assistant/README.md

 - User: Alexa, ask my skill what is the weather
 - Alexa/Watson: Looking up weather information for Berlin ...

-The sample has been implemented via the new [slots filling](http://heidloff.net/article/conversation-watson-slots) functionality in Watson Conversation.
+The sample has been implemented via the [slots filling](http://heidloff.net/article/conversation-watson-slots) functionality in Watson Conversation.
 The screenshot shows how the entity (slot) 'location' is defined as mandatory and how the value is stored in a context variable.

 ![alt text](https://raw.githubusercontent.com/nheidloff/alexa-skill-watson-conversation/master/screenshots/dialog-2.png "Watson")